m-r-gor/Advise-AI/README.md

 # Advise AI
-Advise AI is an email-based assistant that helps financial advisors serve their clients more effectively.
-The advisor forwards a client email to Advise AI and it responds with a variety of useful content related to the inquiry.
+Advise AI is an email-based assistant designed to help financial advisors serve their clients more effectively.
+By forwarding a client's email to Advise AI, advisors receive a response with relevant content tailored to the client's inquiry.

-The assistant.py script uses Microsoft Graph API to login to the outlook account, uses the body of the email to generate content via numerous ChatGPT instances, and uses sendgrid's API to send this content back to the advisor via email.
-The script runs on a loop and processes any unread email that enters the inbox.
+The assistant.py script uses the Microsoft Graph API to authenticate and access the Outlook account, processes the email content using numerous ChatGPT instances, and then uses SendGrid's API to send the generated content to the advisor.
+The script continuously runs, automatically processing any unread emails in the inbox.

-For demo purposes, the script is currently hosted and running as an *always-on task* on pythonanywhere.com.
+For demo purposes, the script is currently hosted and running as an always-on task on PythonAnywhere.com.

 # OpenAI Assistants API